-Prerequisite: ART 108 or ART 108A and ART 108B 3 credits, plus 3 contact hours = 2 lecture, 4 laboratory
+Prerequisite: ART 108 or ART 108A and ART 108B

 ART 208A Clay Handbuilding II.
 This course is a continuation of ART 108.
 The student will innovate a more personal style of expression and interpretation of works dealing with scale, surface treatment and glazing based on advanced techniques.
 This course provides half of the lab time of ART 208.